abinyose1998/abinyose/README.md

 * Repost Media Target by Link

-* Comment & Like Followers Target by People
+* Comment & Like  Target by People

-* Comment & Like Followers Target by Hashtag
+* Comment & Like  Target by Hashtag

 * Bom Like Target's Post